 Explore the wonders of life Down Under, before you hike and climb your way through New Zealand on this epic gap year program!

 New Zealand and Australia are two of the most ecologically intact and diverse countries in the world, and you'll be able to see it all.
-From the Great Barrier Reef and the Outback in Oz to the sheep-dotted green hills and dramatic mountains of Aotearoa (New Zealand).
+From the Great Barrier Reef and the Blue Mountains to the sheep-dotted green hills and dramatic mountains of Aotearoa (New Zealand).
 While traveling around both countries, you'll try your hand at white water rafting, rock climbing, snorkeling, surfing and canyoning, while also immersing yourself in the Maori indigenous culture by attending cultural performances.
 So if you’re looking to get stuck into a myriad of different activities, both on land and at sea – this program is most certainly for you!

 But that's only half of the adventure!
 You will also give back to the local communities by doing hands-on volunteer work at several coastal national parks.
 You will work alongside park rangers, help plant native trees, and learn all about native New Zealand and Australian ecology and wildlife, while also getting he chance to spot endangered birds, camp under the starry night sky, and relax on beautiful white sandy beaches at the end of a rewarding day of volunteering.